openid/openid4vp_ble/main.md

 Figure: OpenID4VP over BLE Protocol Flow

 1. Verifier and the Wallet establish the connection.
 This specification defines two mechanisms to do so: QR code displayed by the Verifier and BLE Advertisement initiated by the Verifier.
-2. Wallet obtains Presentation Request from the Verifier.
+2. Wallet obtains the Presentation Request from the Verifier.
 3. Wallet authenticates the user and obtains consent to share Credential(s) with the Verifier.
-4. Wallet sends Presentation Response to the Verifier with Verifiable Presntation(s).
+4. Wallet sends the Presentation Response to the Verifier containing Verifiable Presentation(s).
 5. Verifier and the Wallet close connection.

 # Connection Set up {#connection-set-up}